Who is Credit Control, LLC?

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Remove Credit Control From Your Credit Report Today!
+Remove Credit Control, LLC From Your Credit Report Today!

-Lexington Law specializes in disputing Credit Control accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Credit Control, LLC accounts.
+They have over 18 years of experience and their clients saw over 6 million removals on their clients in 2021 alone.

 If you’re looking for a reputable company to help you with Credit Control collection accounts and repair your credit, consider working with Lexington Law.